 It is essential to limit how many snacks your basset hound is allowed to have during the day.
 Your basset hound may be a picky eater because they are getting too much food from you in the form of threats or table scraps during the day.
 It is sometimes hard to feel hungry for your regular food if you are full of all of the snacks during the day.
 You can give a few treats for training.
 But, if your basset hound is really becoming a picky eater, then it may be time to cut out the snacks completely.

 Be responsible and try to limit the number of snacks that you give to your basset hound between meals.
 These may only fill them up.
-If you plan to train your basset hound with using treats, break on big treats up into a lot of small pieces and minimize how many they have.
+If you plan to train your basset hound by using treats, break big treats up into a lot of small pieces and minimize how many they have.
 There are treats that are leaner and will not fill the basset hound up as much as others.
 These are excellent options to choose from if your basset hound does not seem to want to eat their supper.

 3. Give your basset hound lots of exercises